Stripe Order in the Metallic and Superconducting Phases of Rhombohedral Hexalayer Graphene

 Figures~\ref{fig1}e and \ref{fig1}g show the ratio of measured resistances between two orthogonal directions.
 Within the regime of pronounced anisotropy, this ratio exceeds 150, indicating an extreme transport anisotropy.
 It is well recognized, however, that in a square-shaped sample the ratio of measured resistances can substantially overestimate the intrinsic anisotropy due to geometric effects~\cite{Simon1999comment}.
 To obtain a more accurate characterization of the underlying anisotropy, we therefore account for these geometric effects by performing an extensive set of angle-resolved transport measurements.

 As illustrated in Fig.~\ref{fig2}, this data set includes the angular dependence of 12 measurement configurations, with the results from each configuration shown as open black circles.
 Using a previously established framework~\cite{Vafek2023anisotropy}, all measurements can be fit using a single resistivity tensor, shown as solid black lines in Fig.~\ref{fig2}.
 The excellent agreement between the data and the tensor fit provides a comprehensive identification of the anisotropy that corroborates the orientations of the principal axes (see Fig.~\ref{resistivity} in Methods for a detailed analysis of the anisotropy in the metallic phase).
-More importantly, the distinctive angular dependence captured by the solid black lines differs markedly from the cosine-like oscillations commonly observed in previous angle-resolved transport studies, providing an unambiguous signature of the extreme transport anisotropy.
+More importantly, the excellent agreement of the angular fits across many configurations provides strong indication for the uniformity of the sample.

-The excellent quality of the angular fits across many configurations also provides strong evidence for the uniformity of the sample.
-This enables us to examine the emergence of the superconducting phase as the temperature is further lowered below $1.5~\mathrm{K}$.
+Spontaneous rotational symmetry breaking in electronic systems is commonly associated with either nematic or smectic order~\cite{Fradkin2010nematic}.
+Here, several observations indicate that the extreme transport anisotropy is smectic in nature.
+Most notably, the onset of anisotropy is accompanied by a strongly insulating response perpendicular to the easy axis: not only does the low-temperature resistivity exceed $25~\mathrm{k}\Omega$, but its temperature dependence is well described by activated behavior (see Fig.~\ref{Activated}), with activation energies in some cases exceeding $10$~K. The simultaneous observation of insulating transport along one direction and highly conductive transport along the orthogonal direction is highly unusual, and is naturally explained by a smectic electronic order in which conductive stripes are separated by insulating regions.